-The Center for Contemporary Art (a registered non-profit organization) was founded in 1998 to promote time-based and contemporary artistic practices in Israel.
-Operating from a small room at the Tel Aviv Cinematheque, the CCA managed to revolutionize the art world in Israel by presenting the most cutting-edge local and international artwork.
-In addition to series of video art and experimental cinema screened between 1998 and 2005 at the Cinematheques throughout the country (Tel Aviv, Jerusalem, Rosh Pina, and Sderot), the CCA initiated and curated Blurrr – International Performance Art Biennial (2007-2009) and VideoZone – International Video Art Biennial (2002-2008); established the Fund for Video-Art and Experimental Cinema to fund Israeli video art and experimental film; produced Artattack, a television program dedicated entirely to video art, broadcast from 2001 to 2004 on community TV channels throughout the country; and founded the Video Archive that contains over three thousands video works by Israeli and international artists from the 1960s to the present.
+The Center for Contemporary Art was founded in 1998 to promote time-based contemporary artistic practices in Israel.
+Operating from a small room at the Tel Aviv Cinematheque, the CCA revolutionized the art world in Israel by presenting the most cutting-edge local and international artwork.
+In addition to a series of video and experimental cinema screened from 1998 to 2005 at the Cinematheques throughout the country (Tel Aviv, Jerusalem, Rosh Pina, and Sderot), the CCA initiated and curated Blurrr – International Performance Art Biennial (2007-2009) and VideoZone – International Video Art Biennial (2002-2008); established the Fund for Video-Art and Experimental Cinema to fund Israeli video art and experimental film; produced Artattack, a television program dedicated entirely to video art, broadcast from 2001 to 2004 on community television channels throughout the country; and founded the Video Archive that contains over five thousands video works from the 1960s to the present by Israeli and international artists.

 In November 2005, the Tel Aviv Municipality granted the CCA with its own building in the Rachel and Israel Pollak Gallery, containing an auditorium, two exhibition spaces, and a charming entrance square, where the CCA presents its renowned exhibitions, projects, screenings, lectures, and performances.
 The CCA is an essential component of the cultural infrastructure in Israel and is committed to continuing to engage audiences with groundbreaking contemporary art.